O'Carroll: Maryland

 A branch of the Carrolls moved to Colonial Maryland and were prominent Roman Catholics.
 They played a formative role in the foundation of the United States of America as Charles Carroll of Carrollton signed the United States Declaration of Independence.
 Second cousins of Charles Carroll of Carrollton were Daniel Carroll, who signed the Articles of Confederation and the U.S. Constitution, and Daniel's brother, the Bishop John Carroll, who was the first Bishop and Archbishop of the United States and Founder of Georgetown University.
 A distant cousin of this branch of the Carroll family was Charles Carroll (barrister), a convert to Anglicanism.
 William Thomas Carroll (1802-1863) served as the fifth Clerk of the United States Supreme Court (from 1827 until his death).
 Other notable Carrolls were Brigadier General Samuel S. Carroll, Thomas King Carroll and daughter Anna Ella Carroll, and James Carroll.
 The Carrolls of Maryland have also intermarried with the "Blenheim branch" of the Lee family of Virginia.

 In addition to these individuals, the Mitchell family of Maryland claim descent from the aforementioned Charles Carroll of Carrollton through the line of their founding matriarch Lillie Mae Carroll Jackson who, in addition to being a descendant of his, is revered today as one of the earliest and most prominent of the leaders of the civil rights movement.

 The Carroll family are famed for the number of beautiful homes and manors they have built across Maryland.
 Most famous is Doughoregan Manor, which remains a family seat in the possession of descendants of Charles Carroll of Carrollton, who is buried there.
 Another early residence of this branch of the family was the Carroll House of Annapolis.
 The later Homewood House was the birthplace of Governor John Lee Carroll, and is now a part of Johns Hopkins University.

-Mount Clare, built by Charles Carroll the Barrister, a distant cousin of the Carrolls of Doughoregan Manor, is the oldest extant Colonial era structure in Baltimore City.
+Mount Clare, built by Charles Carroll the Barrister, a distant cousin of the Carrolls of Doughoregan Manor, is the oldest extant Colonial era structure in Baltimore.

 A partial, summarized pedigree of the Carroll family: